andgordio/mockupless/docs/Courses/InteractionBasics/Conditionals/equality.md

 The expressions above can be read as “show the container only if the value of `currentScreen` is not `profile`”.
 As a result the navbar will be shown with any other value assigned to `currentScreen` including `'newsfeed'`, `'explore'` and anything you may come up with later.

+#### 👐 Hands-on

-Test this by downloading the sample [file](https://firebasestorage.googleapis.com/v0/b/mockupless.appspot.com/o/conditions%2Fequality-2.html.zip?alt=media&token=7e901b74-1062-4011-8669-0c87bc0295b0) and changing the value in Vue devtools to `'profile'` and then to anything else.
+Test this by downloading the [sample file](./../../../course-files/interaction-basics/conditionals-equality-2.html.zip) and changing the value in Vue devtools to `'profile'` and then to anything else.

 ![Changing value in Vue devtools](./images/equality-2.gif)

-## Self-practice: basic
+## 👶 Self-practice: basic

-Use the prototype from inequality section and make the title in the navbar conditional, so it shows Newsfeed when `currentScreen` equals `'newsfeed'`, and Explore when it's equal to `'explore'`:
+Use the prototype from inequality's [hands-on section](#%F0%9F%91%90-hands-on-2) and make the title in the navbar conditional, so it shows Newsfeed when `currentScreen` equals `'newsfeed'`, and Explore when it's equal to `'explore'`:

 ![lo-fi wireframe with a two pages: newsfeed and explore and focus on a navbar with different titles](./images/condition-equal-wireframes-3.png)

-1. Download the sample file [file](https://firebasestorage.googleapis.com/v0/b/mockupless.appspot.com/o/conditions%2Fequality-2.html.zip?alt=media&token=7e901b74-1062-4011-8669-0c87bc0295b0).
+1. Download the [sample file](./../../../course-files/interaction-basics/conditionals-equality-2.html.zip) from latest section.
 2. Locate the navbar section.
 3. Put the `Newsfeed` text into `span` container and add `v-if` attribute to it, that shows the container only if `currentScreen` is `'newsfeed'`.
 4. Create another `span` container next to it with text `Explore` and `v-if` attribute , that shows the container only if `currentScreen` is `'explore'`.